 The auxiliary let down power system provides power from a DC motor-pump for operation of the Aerial Device in case of a prime power source failure.
-Controls for auxiliary let down power may be located at the platform, pedestal (optional), and outrigger (optional).
+Controls for auxiliary let down power may be located at the platform, pedestal (optional), and outriggers (optional).

-At the platform, the auxiliary let down power is operated by an air cylinder located with the upper controls.
-To activate this system, push and hold the air cylinder's plunger knob (labeled "Auxiliary Power") then operate the controls.
+At the platform, the auxiliary let down power is operated by a fiber optic switch, located with the upper controls.
+To activate this system, push and hold the "Auxiliary Power" push button then operate the controls.
 The pump will engage after a 10 seconds delay.
-To turn "off" the power, release the air cylinder's plunger knob.
-The auxiliary let down power system should not be continuously operated longer than 30 seconds.
+To turn "off" the power, release the "Auxiliary Power" push button.
+The Auxiliary Let Down Power system should not be continuously operated longer than 30 seconds.
 Continuous use will drain the battery and damage (overheat) the motor.

 At the pedestal and the outrigger controls (if equipped), the auxiliary let down power is operated by a push button switch.
 To activate this system, push and hold the switch, the pump will engage after a 10 seconds delay.
 To turn "off" the power, release the switch.
-The auxiliary let down power system should not be continuously operated any longer than 30 seconds.
+The Auxiliary Let Down Power system should not be continuously operated any longer than 30 seconds.
 Continuous use will drain the battery and damage (overheat) the motor.